 Objective

-Climate change is understood as a serious global phenomenon that will affect all aspects of national and global economy, society, and security.
-To address needs related to climate change challenges, and with support from SERDP, this project aimed to: (1) develop and pilot-test approaches for climate risk assessment; (2) evaluate climate adaptation best practices in a series of case studies, and (3) evaluate approaches and needs for climate services to support adaptation planning compatible with Department of Defense (DoD) decision-making needs and processes.
+Environmental changes are understood as a serious global phenomenon that will affect all aspects of national and global economy, society, and security.
+To address related challenges, and with support from SERDP, this project aimed to: (1) develop and pilot-test approaches for risk assessment; (2) evaluate adaptation best practices in a series of case studies; and (3) evaluate approaches and needs for services to support adaptation planning compatible with Department of Defense (DoD) decision-making needs and processes.

 Technical Approach